Thalhammer/apache-websocket/test/README.md

 ## Setup

-_Warning: the test suite currently relies on an out-of-date version of Twisted, since versions 16.6+ dropped support for a feature that the suite relies on heavily.
-This version of Twisted has known CVEs.
-Until the test suite is fixed, virtualenv is the preferred installation method, to avoid polluting your system Python stack._
+_Autobahn|TestSuite makes this a little more complicated than it needs to be.
+My setup currently involves installing `wstest` on my system's Python 2 stack, then activating a Python 3 virtualenv and installing the remaining requirements.
+This should be easier once TestSuite supports Python 3._

+### Autobahn|TestSuite

+Because TestSuite doesn't support Python 3 yet, you'll need a separate Python 2 stack (or virtualenv) with which to install the tool.
+Install the `wstest` executable via

+    $ [sudo] pip install autobahntestsuite

+or

+    $ pip install --user autobahntestsuite

+and ensure that the mod_websocket test suite can find it in your `PATH`:

+    $ which wstest
+    ~/.local/bin/wstest

+### Other Tests

-The required Python packages are listed in requirements.txt.
+The remaining required Python 3 packages are listed in requirements.txt.
 On Linux, you can install them by executing the following from this directory:

-    $ [sudo] pip install -r requirements.txt
+    $ [sudo] pip3 install -r requirements.txt

 If you don't want to install globally, you can alternatively run

-    $ pip install -r requirements.txt --user
+    $ pip3 install -r requirements.txt --user
     $ export PATH=$PATH:$HOME/.local/bin

 or install via `virtualenv` or similar.
 See your pip/virtualenv documentation